Minds-R-Lab/StrokeAI/README.md

 - [ATLAS Dataset](https://fcon_1000.projects.nitrc.org/indi/retro/atlas.html), Anatomical Tracings of Lesions After Stroke, A dataset containing manual segmentations of stroke lesions on T1-weighted MRI scans from chronic stroke patients.
 - [BRATS Dataset](https://www.med.upenn.edu/cbica/brats2020/data.html), A dataset mostly utilized for segmenting brain tumors, but is sometimes use for stroke segmentation.
 - [NIfTI-1](https://nifti.nimh.nih.gov/nifti-1/data), Neuroimaging Informatics Technology Initiative
+- [APIS](https://arxiv.org/abs/2309.15243) provides images of two modalities, NCCT and ADC, with the aim of exploiting the complementary information between CT and ADC to improve the segmentation of ischemic stroke lesions.
 - [TopCoW Challenge Data](https://topcow24.grand-challenge.org/data/) The challenge data cohort was composed of patients admitted to the Stroke Center of the University Hospital Zurich (USZ) in 2018 and 2019.
 The inclusion criteria for the challenge data were: 1) both MRA and CTA scans were available for that patient; 2) at least the MRA or CTA allowed for an assessment of the CoW anatomy.
 The patients of the challenge cohort were admitted for or recovering from a stroke-related neurological disorder, including ischemic stroke, transient ischemic attack, stroke mimic, retinal infarct or amaurosis fugax, intracerebral hemorrhage, and cerebral sinus vein thrombosis.

 ## Architectures